From 110kg to 80kg: Hilda Baci's amazing weight loss transformation wows many

-Hilda Baci: Video of Chef Showing Before and After Weight Loss Transformation From 110kg - 80kg Surfaces
+Hilda Baci: Video of Pretty Chef Showing Before and After Weight Loss Transformation Surfaces

 - Hilda Baci has broken the Guinness World Record for the longest cooking by an individual and is set to create a new record